 It was St. Pope John Paul II’s hope and great desire to see the establishment of perpetual Eucharistic adoration in all parishes and Christian communities throughout the world.
 We encourage every cardinal, bishop, pastor, clergy, religious and lay person to do all they can to fulfill this mission.

-A diocese has and could attain perpetual adoration in every parish (or at least partial perpetual, extended exposition or some holy hours i.e. for remote parishes that are too small), when the bishop makes it mandatory.
-This has been the most effective way to achieve this goal.
+A diocese has and could attain perpetual adoration in every parish (or at least partial perpetual, extended exposition or some holy hours i.e. for remote parishes that are too small) when the bishop mandates it.
+This could be the most effective way to achieve this goal.
 According to Canon Law, a bishop has the authority to do so.
 A bishop can or may also prefer to request, invite and encourage this of his pastors.
-When the bishop mandates something however, there will be more of an obligation for pastors and parishes to respond as best they can.
+When the bishop mandates something however, there will be more of an obligation for pastors and parishes to respond as best they can, even if they are the tiniest remote parish with a few members and can only offer an hour daily before or after Mass, when the priest will be one of the adorers, along with the holy angels.
+A bishop can also ask, invite and encourage the faithful of his diocese to make a weekly holy hour.

 Another US diocese has 50/51 parishes with 24 hour Perpetual Eucharistic Adoration.